jpnr79/glpibrain/README.md

 * Work on a new branch on your own fork
 * Open a PR that will be reviewed by a developer

-Needed to install python flask, all php modules, the python gensim library and download the 'word2vec-google-news-300' model
+Needed to install rindow neural network with composer,and opencl libraries for gpu acceleration